JiangYou2025/JiangYou2025.github.io/contact.md

 # Contact Us

-For any inquiries or support, please feel free to contact us through the payment channels below.
+For any inquiries or support, please feel free to contact us through the donnation channels below.

 ## Payment Channels